ebcfr/dbg-ocd-stm32/README.md

 <p align="center"><img src="img/dbg.png"></p>

-It uses a config file named `.dbinit` (hidden file) which have to be at the root of the project.
+It uses a config file named `.dbginit` (hidden file) which have to be at the root of the project.
 For example, for the STM32 project, we have

 ```